ashu12658/Devops_runbook__rag_app/Readme.md

 Docker & Kubernetes deployment

-👨‍💻 Ideal Use Cases

-DevOps Engineers

-SRE Teams

-Internal IT Support Tools

-Incident Response Systems

-Enterprise AI Assistants

 🏁 Conclusion

-This project demonstrates real-world Agentic AI applied to DevOps, focusing on safety, reliability, and production readiness rather than generic chatbots.
+This project demonstrates practical Agentic AI applied to DevOps, focusing on safety, reliability, and production readiness rather than generic chatbots.